Moduli of $p$-adic representations of a profinite group: Introduction

 \subsection{Main results}

+The study of continuous $p$-adic representations of \'etale fundamental groups has been a central subject in both number theory and algebraic geometry.
+In \cite{mazur1989deforming}, B. Mazur first studied the obstruction theory of continuous $p$-adic representations of absolute Galois groups, bringing the techniques of deformation theory into the realm of number theory.
+More recently, S. Galatius and A. Venkatesh generalized much of Mazur's work by studying the (derived) deformation theory of continuous representations of absolute Galois groups, see \cite{galatius2018derived}.
+Nonetheless, a construction of a global moduli space parameterizing continuous representations of \'etale fundamental groups was still lacking.
+The existence of such object and its role in counting arithmetic $\ell$-adic sheaves on smooth and proper schemes, in positive characteristic, was conjectured by P. Deligne, in \cite{deligne2015comptage}.

-Let $X$ be a proper and smooth scheme over an algebraically closed field.
-The goal of the present text is to show the existence of the moduli of rank $n$ \'etale $p$-adic lisse sheaves on $X$, study its geometry and its corresponding deformation theory.
-More precisely, let $k$ denote a non-archimedean field extension of $\Q_p$.
-We will construct a functor
+Let $X$ be a smooth and proper scheme over an algebraically closed field.
+The goal of the present text is to construct the moduli space, envisioned by P. Deligne, parameterizing $p$-adic \'etale lisse sheaves on $X$ and study its corresponding deformation theory.
+More precisely, we will construct a functor